Jump to content

 Who is at risk?

-What do we want to achieve?
+What are we trying to achieve?

 The SpywareShield initiative, led by the GFF, is committed to limiting the use of spyware, preventing its spread, and establishing robust vulnerability management.